GregReinheimer/Troubleshooting-Network-Communication/README.md

 **Step 2: Use Powershell or Command Line on admin workstation and ping each computer on the floor.**

 ![A2](A2.png)

-**Using the ping to the following ip addresses and found two workstations not connected to network.
+**Using the ping to check all the ip addresses and found two workstations not connected to network.
 Lost 4 packets, 0 received.**

+**Step 3: Verify the admin workstation is connected to the network**